Mary Mother of GOD

 318 St. Theodota Martyr and penitent

-340 St. Gudelia A Persian martyr; After converting many to the faith, refused to adore sun and fire, she was
+340 St. Gudelia A Persian martyr; converted many to faith, refused adore sun, fire, murdered.

 368 St. Dadas A Persian martyr